JeffersonCarvalh0/tetris/README.md

 make
 ```

-You can execute the tests with `./tests` and the game with `./main`.
+You can execute the game with `./main`.

 # Built with
 * [SFML](https://www.sfml-dev.org/index.php)